mibes404/zeep/README.md

-# Zeep  - XSD/WSDL client generator for Rust
+# Zeep  - XSD/WSDL client code generator for Rust

 Generate yaserde annotated structs for Rust based on XSD/WSDL.
 For WSDL input, client code is generated as well.